 ArtWorks is pleased to introduce you to our current teachers:

-Diane Flick received her B.A. in Studio Art with an Emphasis in Drawing from UC Santa Barbara, and her M.A. in Humanities with an Art Emphasis from Cal State Dominguez Hills.
-Diane discovered how much she loved working with children and teens when she worked as a Camp Counselor.
+Diane Flick received her B.A. in Studio Art with an emphasis in Drawing from UC Santa Barbara, and her M.A. in Humanities with an art emphasis from Cal State Dominguez Hills.
+Diane discovered how much she loved working with children and teens when she worked as a camp counselor.
 She has also volunteered in educational programs for children and adults.
-Since moving to San Francisco in 2004, she splits her time between the two things she loves: teaching and making art.
+Since moving to the Bay Area in 2004, she spreads her time among the things she loves: her family and friends, teaching and making art.